-An inch is a unit of length in the Imperial system, equal to one-twelfth of a foot or precisely 2.54 centimeters or approximately the first joint of an index finger is about 1 inch long.
+An inch is a unit of length in the Imperial system, equal to one-twelfth of a foot, precisely 2.54 centimeters, or approximately the first joint of an index finger is about 1 inch long.
 It is also sometimes used in the U.S. customary system, with the symbol “in.”
 An inch can be divided into smaller units, such as fractional inches and parts of an inch.

 The most commonly used fractional inches are 1/2, 1/4, 1/8, and 1/16 of an inch.

 Inches were first defined in 1220 by King Henry III of England as the width of three grains of barley corn placed end to end on a ruler.
-Since then, the unit has been used for measuring length and distance worldwide.
+Since then, the unit has been used to measure length and distance worldwide.
 It is still widely used in everyday life today — from measuring length to marking distances on maps and even playing games like Monopoly!

 The size of an inch has remained relatively unchanged since its original definition, and it corresponds nicely with everyday objects we see around us every day — for example, a paperclip is about one inch long; an AAA battery measures just under an inch wide; and a large thumbtack is roughly half an inch in diameter.